achrafbou1/shop-app/README.md

 # Application overview

-An application that allows people like Alfie to see the list of all the nearby shops, as well as to keep track of their favorite ones.
+An application that allows users to create an account and to see the list of all the nearby shops, as well as to keep track of their favorite ones.

 ## Installation